Localization in quiver moduli spaces: Localization in quiver moduli spaces

-Converse to the last section we construct an embedding of representations of the quiver $\hat{Q}$ into the fixed point set of $Q$.
-Therefore, fixing a representation of $\hat{Q}$ we construct a representation of $Q$ and show that the latter one is a fixed point.\\ Again consider the quiver $\hat{Q}$ and let $\hat{d}$ be a dimension vector such that the corresponding dimension vector $d$ of $Q$ is coprime.
-This means that $d_i$ with $i\in Q_0$ is given by
+Converse to the last section we construct an embedding of stable representations of the quiver $\hat{Q}$ into the fixed point set of the related moduli space.
+Therefore, fixing a representation of $\hat{Q}$ we construct a representation of $Q$ and show that the latter one is a fixed point.\\